BDC Hamburger Icon

 Depending on the certification, you should expect to study between 150 and 300 hours for the exam.

 Many people consider the CPA the most valuable certification because of its versatility and general demand by employers and clients (for CPA consultants).
-CGFM, CMA and CFA certification holders and seasoned CPAs have the highest earning potential, with salaries over $100,000 that can easily climb above $140,000 with experience.
+CGFM, CMA and CFA certification holders and seasoned CPAs have the highest earning potential, with salaries over $100,000 that can easily climb above $140,000 with significant experience.

 Certifications indicate a high level of commitment and skill, helping people expand their finance and accounting career opportunities.
 Certifications can also lead to more internal promotions, as many professionals without their CPA certification hit a professional plateau.
 When a financial professional is certified, clients feel more confident in an institution’s or accounting firm’s ability to manage their money.

-Sean Peek contributed to the writing and research in this article.
+Sean Peek contributed to this article.

 Kim Lindros is a full-time content developer who writes about security, technology and business.
 She spent nearly 10 years in tech support and as a network administrator before transitioning to tech publishing.
 With a background in project management, she has run large multifunction teams to produce entire book series, online curricula and on-ground training classes.
 She has also contributed to several books on Windows technologies and applications, and IT certification.